Sirosky/Upscale-Hub/README.md

 ### **\[Coming soon (tm)\] DVD Sources - AniDVD \[Gen 5, Compact\]**

-\[Gen 5, Compact\] AniDVD features the strongest artifact/compression clean-up capability.
+AniDVD features the strongest artifact/compression clean-up capability.
 However, this unavoidably comes at the expense of detail retention.
 As Anima should already be adequate for the vast majority of DVDs, it is recommended to only use AniDVD when necessary.

 - **Download**
 - **Image Comparison**